Getting ready to install MicroShift

 - You have an active MicroShift subscription on your Red Hat account.
 If you do not have a subscription, contact your sales representative for more information.

-- if your workload requires Persistent Volumes (PVs), you have a Logical Volume Manager (LVM) Volume Group (VG) with sufficient free capacity for the workloads.
+- If your workload requires Persistent Volumes (PVs), you have a Logical Volume Manager (LVM) Volume Group (VG) with enough free capacity for the workloads.

-Ensure you configure secure access to the system to be able to manage it accordingly.
-For more information, see Using secure communications between two systems with OpenSSH.
+You configure secure access to the system to be able to manage it.
+For more information, see the following link:

 Red Hat Device Edge release compatibility matrix